Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: More Implementation Details

 \subsection{Data Curation}

 \textbf{Hyper-Parameters.} For preference data curation, we utilize instruction prompt $x$ from RLHF-V~\cite{yu2024rlhf} to guide the reference model $\pi_\text{ref}$ in generating $M=10$ candidate responses $\{y_1,y_2,\cdots,y_M\}$ for each image $I$.
 After these responses are decomposed into semantic units, $\pi_\text{ref}$ is queried with wh-questions derived from each unit to self-resample one additional candidate per topic.
 For the \METHOD{}-CL variant, 12,000 instances (60\%) are constructed during ``Warm-Up'' stage, and the remaining 8,000 (40\%) are constructed during ``Hard-Mining'' stage.
+For initial candidate responses sampling and intra-topic resampling, we follow RLHF-V~\cite{yu2024rlhf} to set the parameters as: \texttt{temperature=0.7,top\_p=0.95,do\_sample=True}.
+Other parameters like \texttt{top\_k} are left at their default values.

 \textbf{Prompts.} Within the \METHOD{} paradigm, the reference model $\pi_\text{ref}$ is prompted to perform several key operations: candidate response generation, response decomposition, topic clustering, in-context rewriting and the conversion of semantic units into both wh-questions and yes-no questions.
 The specific prompts utilized to guide $\pi_\text{ref}$ for these tasks are detailed in \Cref{tab:prompt_reference} and \Cref{tab:more_prompt}.